MrFrey75/GingerTemp/README.md

 - **GingerTemplate.WebApi**: This project contains the Web API implementation using ASP.NET Core.
 It exposes endpoints for client applications to interact with the backend services.

 - **GingerTemplate.Data**: This project contains data access implementations, repositories, and database context.
 It is responsible for interacting with the database and performing CRUD operations.
 Will be easily switched to any database provider.
-B ut designed with Sqlite for development and testing purposes.
+But designed with Sqlite for development and testing purposes.

 - **GingerTemplate.DesktopApp**: AvaloniaUI desktop application project.
 MVVM structure with views, view models, and models.